mattbierner/blog.mattbierner.com/_posts/2021-05-05-arkit-wishlist.md

 # AirTags API

 AirTags fascinate me, which is odd because I have pretty much zero interest in them as a consumer product.
 However the precise location tracking technology in them is really cool!
-I'd love for Apple (or another manufacture) to make this functionality available to developers.
+I'd love for Apple (or another manufacturer) to make this functionality available to developers.

 For augmented reality, the ideal usage of AirTags would be as anchors for virtual content.
 Imagine being able to anchor a virtual hat to an AirTag for example, and then being able to try on the hat by placing the tag on your head.